 Paul a Roman citizen could not be put in prison without a trial.
-Not that withstanding Paul had been and would be put in prison without a legal trial a number of times.
-The local anchorites having to escort Paul out of prison with many apologies.
+Notwithstanding that, Paul had been and would be put in prison without a legal trial a number of times.
+The local authorities having to escort Paul out of prison with many apologies.

-Paul saw it a wonderful place to speak about his Lord and Master Jesus and using song Paul was used to bring the Philippian Jailer and household to faith in Jesus.
+Paul saw prison a wonderful place to speak about his Lord and Master Jesus and using song Paul was used to bring the Philippian Jailer and household to faith in Jesus.

 Paul and Silas in Prison